How to Build a High-Converting Landing Page for Your Sarasota Service Business

 A landing page is not a one-time build.
 It is an asset you improve based on real visitor behavior.
 Once your page is live, track four things: how many people visit, how far they scroll, where they drop off, and what percentage complete your call to action.
 These four metrics tell you exactly where the page is losing people and where to focus your improvements.

 When something is not working, test one change at a time.
 Change the headline and measure the impact before changing anything else.
 Test a shorter form against a longer one.
 Test a phone number CTA against a form CTA.
 Small, systematic changes compound over time into meaningful conversion improvements.
-A landing page that converts at five percent instead of two percent doubles your leads from the same amount of traffic, with no increase in ad spend.
+Even a small increase in landing page conversion rate can produce more leads from the same amount of traffic, with no increase in ad spend.

 For Sarasota businesses with seasonal demand, plan to revisit your landing pages before each major season.
 A page built for summer visitors needs different copy than one targeting year-round residents preparing for hurricane season.
 Keeping your landing pages current with the season and the market is one of the highest-leverage maintenance tasks you can do for your website.
 Communica PRO helps Sarasota businesses with website and funnel strategy.
 For more on this topic, see our website lead generation guide.